-I have been in pastoral ministry for thirty years.
+I have been in pastoral ministry for over thirty years.
 I love what I do.
 I am one of those persons who awakens in the morning ready to go after the day with all of its responsibilities and possibilities.
 I do not count the years to retirement nor have I ever regretted the vocation to which I have been called.

 Having said that, I also need to say that pastoral ministry can be difficult.
 Every pastor knows ministry has its challenges, and pastors and their families need to make sure that they do what is necessary to ensure their own spiritual and physical and emotional well being.

 When I was in seminary, I remember my teacher Stanley Hauerwas saying that the two most important challenges pastors face are loneliness and self-hate-- loneliness because pastors and their families do not feel comfortable, nor do they find themselves able, at times, to develop the kinds of friendships with others that allow them simply to be "themselves."
 Second, pastors deal with self-hate because too much pastoral ministry is driven by need and there are so many needs, they cannot all be met.
 So pastors end up hating themselves because at the end of the day there is always someone who still needs pastoral ministry; there is always something that still needs to be done.
 Pastors can interpret such unfinished business as neglect and dereliction of their duty, and to make matters worse, parishioners can interpret such unfinished business in the same way.

 In reference to the first, it is important that the pastor and family develop the kinds of close and comfortable relationships they need to thrive and flourish individually and as a family.
 In every church I have served, I have found such persons who have been more than willing to allow the Bevere family to be who they are.
 But if no one exists in a particular congregation, it is important to find those relationships outside of the church.